awctw/rng-restaurant/README.md

 No longer want to spend time deciding where to eat from?
 Use this website to randomly generate restaurants from 5 different categories (Chinese, Burgers, Taiwanese, Japanese, and Feeling Lucky!).
 If users don't want to choose from a category they can also save generated restaurants or manually add their favourite restaurants to randomly generate from too!

+This website was built using React.js, Next.js, Javascript, MongoDB, and utilizing Yelp's API.

 ## Getting Started

 First, run the development server: